fbpx

 24/7 Care and Support

-Home » Orange County Alcohol and Drug Abuse Services » Medication-Assisted Treatment Program In Orange County, CA
+Home » Orange County Treatment Programs » Medication-Assisted Treatment in Orange County, CA

 What is Medication-Assisted Treatment?

-Once patients complete the residential phase, they begin outpatient treatment.
-Outpatient treatment typically lasts 6 months to a year, though it varies depending on individual need.
-During this time, patients continue to attend weekly meetings with their therapist.
-They can also part in activities like 12-Step groups, educational classes, and recreational activities.
+Once clients complete the residential phase, they begin outpatient treatment.
+Outpatient treatment typically lasts 6 months to a year, though it varies depending on the individual’s progress.
+During this time, clients continue to attend weekly meetings with their therapist.
+They may also participate in activities like 12-Step groups, educational classes, and recreational activities.

 Methadone